 A list of pre-approved courses can be found on the certificate program’s website.

-- Reading knowledge of an Asian language relevant to the course of study.
+- Demonstrate reading knowledge of an Asian language relevant to the course of study.
 This is demonstrated by passing the language proficiency test of the student’s own department where it is required.
 For students in schools or departments that do not offer language proficiency testing, BUCSA will arrange an assessment of reading proficiency.

 - Receive approval of completion from the director of BUCSA and the student’s faculty advisor.